AlphaGlyph1371/WildlandsToolkit/README.md

   ship their skeleton next to them**, so that index is what makes a usable rig possible at all
 - Reads and writes `Mesh`, `Skeleton` and `BuildTable` **byte for byte**: 20450, 1662 and 3649 resources of `DataPC.forge` come back out identical
-- The skeleton reader is checked against the published AnvilNext documentation, hash for hash and invariant for invariant (`wlcli skelcheck`)
+- The skeleton reader is checked against the published AnvilNext documentation from Firejumper93, which you can find [here](https://github.com/Firejumper93/GhostReconWildlands-AnvilNext2.0-Documentation), hash for hash and invariant for invariant

 **Use glTF if you want the mesh to come back.** FBX export is still there and it carries the skeleton and the skin, but glTF is the one that survives the round trip without losing anything.